strapi/strapi-docs/files/cli.md

 $ strapi login
 ```

-Ask your Strapi credentials to link your new applications on your machine to
+Ask your Strapi Studio credentials to link your new applications on your machine to
-the Strapi dashboard aiming to have a perfect workflow while you build APIs.
+the Strapi Studio aiming to have a perfect workflow while you build APIs.

-Go to [the Strapi dashboard](http://dashboard.strapi.io/) to start the experience.
+Go to [the Strapi Studio](http://studio.strapi.io/) to start the experience.

 ## Create a new project